5 Ways to Make Your Pumpkin Spice Latte Habit Healthier

 2. Lose the Whipped Cream

 We know—the whipped cream is everyone’s favorite part.
 Unfortunately, whipped cream at Starbucks is made with vanilla syrup and heavy whipping cream, which together pack a pretty sugary punch at 80 calories.
-You can ask the barista to omit the whipped cream and the pumpkin spice topping and enjoy the PSL without extra sugar getting in the way.
+You can ask the barista to omit the whipped cream and the pumpkin spice topping and enjoy a healthy Pumpkin Spice Latte without extra sugar getting in the way.

 3. Substitute the Milk for Something Healthier